TIS-Cloud-Team/oracle-cloud-day-kube-demo/README.md

 ## Introduction

-This demo shows how to quickly deploy from GitHub Actions to Oracle's Container Engine for Kubernetes (OKE) service.
-On a git push, the application in [`apps/http-echo`](./apps/http-echo) is deployed by GitHub Actions.
-The application is deployed to OKE, a load balancer is created, and the application is available at http://129.159.33.175/ (as of Oct 17, 2023).
+This demo shows how to quickly deploy an application from GitHub Actions to Oracle's Container Engine for Kubernetes (OKE) service.
+On git push, the application defined in [`apps/http-echo`](./apps/http-echo) is deployed by GitHub Actions.
+The application is deployed to OKE, a load balancer is created, and the application is available at http://129.159.33.175/.

 GitHub Actions is a Continuous Integration and Continuous Delivery ([CI/CD](https://en.wikipedia.org/wiki/CI/CD)) service, managed by GitHub.
-It's a system for building, testing, and deploying code.
+It's a system for automating building, testing, and deploying code.

 Oracle Container Engine for Kubernetes ([OKE](https://www.oracle.com/cloud/cloud-native/container-engine-kubernetes/)) is a Kubernetes as a service platform, managed by Oracle.
 [Kubernetes](https://en.wikipedia.org/wiki/Kubernetes) is an open-source container orchestration system for automating software deployment, auto-scaling, and operations.